coecs-hhs/HydroSim/docs/mqtt.md

 You'll need to change most of the arguments passed:
   - The `--host` argument needs to be changed to the CN (IP-address of the broker).
   - The `--cafile`, `--cert` and `--key` arguments need to be changed to the certificates you created (e.g., `ca.crt`, `RPI.crt` & `RPI.key`).
   - The `--topic` needs to be changed to the topic the server will be publishing on.
-You can also pas a wildcard (#) if you want to receive all published data.
+You can also give a wildcard (#) as the topic if you want to receive all published data.

   Now run the script:
 ```bash